-This report provides an overview of the operations and activities of the Busselton Margaret River Airport (BMRA) for the reporting period 1 July 2022 through 30 June 2023 and for the 2023/24 year.
+This report provides an overview of the operations and activities of the Busselton Margaret River Airport (BMRA) for the reporting period 1 July 2023 through 30 September 2023.
 This includes an update on passenger numbers, regular public transport services (RPT), closed charter and general airport operations.